APrzysiuda/flywaymigrationconstruct/README.md

 # AWS Lambda function with Flyway
 ## Flyway --> Migrate/Evolve your database schema
-Flyway is an opensource tool to evolve easily your db : https://flywaydb.org/
+Flyway is an opensource tool to easily evolve your db : https://flywaydb.org/

 ## Flyway Migration Construct
-This AWS CDK construct allows you to evolve your db schema with a lambda function.
+This AWS CDK construct allows you to scale your db schema with a lambda function.

-The lambda function code is upload on "flywaymigrationconstruct" S3 bucket.
-The construct get the code on it according to the construct version.
+The lambda function code is upload on S3 bucket "flywaymigrationconstruct".
+The construct retrieves the code on it according to the version of the construct.

-You must pass arguments, most of them are optional and are params of our lambda function except two of them, which are environment variables.
+You must pass arguments, most of which are optional and are parameters of your lambda function except two of them, which are environment variables.

 ## Migration DB SecretManager
-Migration DB SecretManager is the Secret of the DB that you want to manage with Flyway.
+Migration DB SecretManager is the Secret of the DB you want to manage with Flyway.
 It has to have 6 arguments :

 username : the username of your DB